OpenZeppelin/defender-client/README.md

 Defender Autotasks natively support integration with Defender Relay, allowing to send transactions without providing API keys.

-In your autotask's code, just `require('defender-relay-client');` and construct a new relayer instance using autotask's event `new Relayer(event);`.
+In your autotask's code, just `require('defender-relay-client')` and construct a new relayer instance using autotask's event argument—`new Relayer(event)`.
 This will give you a fully capable of sending transactions relayer object.

 ```js